 I am so honored for the opportunity to interview internationally recognized award-winning painter and mother Katie m.
 Berggren.
-You may already be familiar with her beautiful paintings or perhaps you are discovering her here for the first time.
-I am deeply moved by the warmth, love and magic captured between mother and child in her paintings and I know you will be too!
+You may be familiar with her beautiful paintings or perhaps you are discovering her here for the first time.
+I am so drawn to the warmth, love and magic between mother and child that she beautifully captures in her paintings and I know you will be too!

-NM: Hi Katie!
-Thank you for taking the time to answer a few questions.
+Hi Katie!
 Can you please share a little bit about yourself?

 I love people.
 I love to watch and learn.
 I love to see mothers with their children and study the relationships of those around me.
 I love watching documentaries about people and lifestyles.
 I like watching others.